adonisjs/v5-docs/content/guides/models/crud.md

 await User.updateOrCreate(searchPayload, persistancePayload)
 ```

-### `updateOrCreateMany`
+---

+#### updateOrCreateMany
 The `updateOrCreateMany` method allows syncing rows by avoiding duplicate entries.

-- You need to define a unique key as the first argument.
-The value for this key is used to determine, if the record exists in the database or not.
-- The 2nd argument is an array of records to persist.
+The method needs a unique key for finding the duplicate rows and an array of objects to persist/update.

 ```ts
 import User from 'App/Models/User'